radwankakar/infrastructure/docs/adr/0013-atlassian-selection.md

 Bitbucket, Jira, Confluence, and Opsgenie from Atlassian

-* Good, because several teams already use an Atlassian product so there should be less of a learning curve
+* Good, because several teams already use Atlassian products so there should be less of a learning curve
 * Good, because it can in theory address all the identified needs
 * Bad, because it makes us act as IT administrators
 * Bad, because it makes some teams use new systems